 Whistler Mountain Bike Park is without a doubt the most famous and popular bike park in the world.
 Come summer time our social media feeds are full of posts and videos of people tearing up the bike park.
-Whistler Mountain Bike Park might seem daunting on first glance, but in reality, it’s very beginner-friendly.
+Whistler Mountain Bike Park might seem daunting at first glance, but in reality, it’s very beginner-friendly.
 This handy guide covers all the questions a first-time rider might have.

-What Is a Bike Park?
+What is a Bike Park?

 A bike park is an area of land that has a designated network of interlinked mountain bike trails.
 Whistler Mountain Bike Park is accessible by chairlift and gondola and is “gravity-fed”.
 Gravity-fed means that there is little to no pedalling involved, gravity does all the work for you.

-Where Is Whistler Mountain Bike Park?
+Where is Whistler Mountain Bike Park?

-How Big Is Whistler Mountain Bike Park?
+How Big is Whistler Mountain Bike Park?

 Whistler Mountain Bike Park is made up of 70 bike trails that span 80 kilometres and 4,900 vertical feet.
 There are four zones.
+Take a look at the Whistler Mountain Bike Park trail map as we go through the zones (note, this is the 2022 map, we’ll update it as soon as we have the map for 2023).

 In this zone, you’ll find some more challenging trails.
 The trails generally have more difficult features, such as drops and jumps, and are much longer than the trails in the Fitzsimmons Zone.